RadMageIRL/SecurePasswordGenerator/README.md

 ### Other Awesome-only behavior

-  Mutation, and Synergy Bonus cards through its 10 generations before locking.
+  Mutation, and Synergy Bonus cards.
 - **Lore egg** — hover the Status chip for ~2 seconds at **Maximum** intensity to surface a lore one-liner.